 Unaffected family members who are atrisk of inheriting the mutation can choose to have presymptomatic genetic testing.
 Presymptomatic genetic testing refers to the idea of testing a currently unaffected person to determine whether or not they have inherited a known gene mutation that has been found in their family.
 This is also sometimes called predictive genetic testing.
-At this time, there are no preventative options available for FTD and therefore the decision to pursue presymptomatic genetic testing is entirely personal in nature and can be a difficult decision to make.
+At this time, Any patient with FTD has the option to pursue genetic testing for the known FTD genes, although a genetic cause is more likely in those individuals who also have a family history of FTD or other neurodegenerative diseases there are no preventative options available for FTD and therefore the decision to pursue presymptomatic genetic testing is entirely personal in nature and can be a difficult decision to make